anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/02-accessing-linux-system.md

 ---

 ### Conclusion
 In this chapter, we examined the fundamentals of accessing a Linux system through both console and remote methods.
 Remote access via SSH, in particular, is essential for efficient server management and is widely used in professional environments.
-In the next chapter, we will explore practical security practices for using remote access.

 ---